 How Does a Dust Collector Work?

 Dust collectors are designed with a powerful 1 HP or 1.5 HP motor and a strong impeller fan that creates speeds of 3450 RPM for smaller dust collectors or 6,000 RPM for larger machines.
 A dust collector is very easy to use.
-Just attach it to your wood cutting, beveling or wood smoothing tool with a flexible hose and the advanced filtration system will suck the dust out into an attached collection bag.
-Once the bag is full, you can safely dispose of the dust in the trash.
+Just attach it to your wood cutting, beveling, or wood smoothing tool with a flexible hose, and the advanced filtration system will suck the dust out into an attached collection bag.
+Once the bag is complete, you can safely dispose of the dust in the trash.

-To find the right dust collector for your workshop, consider these important features.
+Consider these important features to find the right dust collector for your workshop.